 D3 Fall X

-D3 Winter X
+D3 Winter Х

-D3 Spring X
+D3 Spring Х

-D3 Summer X
+D3 Summer Х

-D4 Yes No Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? x If yes, what is the minimum number of credits and the unit of measure?
-12 Semester Hours
+D4 Yes No Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman?
+X If yes, what is the minimum number of credits and the unit of measure?
+12 Semester Hours or measure?
+Hours

-Indicate all items required of transfer students to apply for admission:
+D5 Indicate all items required of transfer students to apply for admission: